NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Abstract

 \section{Abstract}

-We will show that, for any noncompact arithmetic hyperbolic $m$-manifold with $m\geq 4$, and any compact arithmetic hyperbolic $m$-manifold with $m\geq 5$ which is not a $7$-dimensional arithmetic hyperbolic manifold defined by octonions, its fundamental group is not LERF.
-The main ingredient in the proof is a study of certain graph of groups with hyperbolic $3$-manifold groups being the vertex groups.
-We will also show that a compact irreducible $3$-manifold with empty or tori boundary does not support a geometric structure if and only if its fundamental group is not LERF.
+We will show that, for any noncompact arithmetic hyperbolic $m$-manifold with $m> 3$, and any compact arithmetic hyperbolic $m$-manifold with $m> 4$ that is not a $7$-dimensional arithmetic hyperbolic manifold defined by octonions, its fundamental group is not LERF.
+The main ingredient in the proof is a study on abelian amalgamations of hyperbolic $3$-manifold groups.
+We will also show that a compact orientable irreducible $3$-manifold with empty or tori boundary supports a geometric structure if and only if its fundamental group is LERF.